-A tunnel of dark trees closed around the rider.
+A tunnel of black, leafless trees closed around the rider.
 This is no night to die, he thought.
+But some malice was drawing near, he felt it.
+Like cold eyes leering through crooked gorse.
 He glanced over his shoulder.
-Empty.
-The only sound in the still night was the cadenced clop of his horse's hooves on the rime-dusted highway, and the only sight the crescent moon darting through branches like a ghost squirrel.
-He fixed his gaze straight ahead where the Great Highway tapered to distant, black point.
+The road was empty.
+The only sound was the cadenced clop of his horse's hooves on the rime-dusted highway.
+The only sight the crescent moon darting through the naked branches like some phantom bird.
+He fixed his gaze ahead where the Great Highway tapered to an inky void.

-The rider could feel the horse’s exhaustion.
-He'd coaxed the poor beast between trot and canter ever since the letter had been placed in his care.
+His horse was exhausted, close to collapse.
+He'd coaxed the poor beast between trot and canter ever since the letter had landed in his care.
 His fingers slipped into his lapel pocket and closed around the folded parchment.
-His mind had been turning to it more and more.
+His mind turned to it more and more.

-Post riders, known as “featherfoots,” never made a journey of such length for a solitary parcel.
+Post riders, "featherfoots" as they were called, never made such a long journey for a solitary parcel.
+It was simple economics.
 This detail of the commission alone had raised his guard.
 Even more unnerving, however, was the seal melted over the folded corner: the double eagles of the Supreme Chancellor.

-When the letter had arrived at his station in the hand of a featherfoot he'd never before seen, he’d been paid three gold pikes for the effort, more than double the usual rate for such a journey.
-At the time, he’d been thrilled by his lucky chance.
-But now, this deep into the dark north, he'd give the coins back and then some to return home and refuse.
+The letter arrived at his station in the hand of a featherfoot he'd never before seen.
+A sum of three gold pikes was offered for the effort, more than double the usual rate.
+He'd been thrilled by his lucky chance.
+But now, this deep into the hated North, he'd give the coins back and more to return and refuse.

-He realized he’d pulled out the letter.
+He'd pulled out the letter subconsciously.
+Again.
 He knew the addressee by heart:

 Commander-in-Charge, The Shield

 The Shield.
 He shivered.
-He did not envy the featherfoot on the next leg of the journey who'd have to traverse through there.
+He didn't envy the featherfoot on the next leg of the journey who'd have to traverse through there.

 Lock down the dragon.
 83-32-7279.
 Nobody in or out.
 Await further instructions.

+He knew it all now by heart.
 Lock down the dragon.
-The rider shuddered.
-He wondered for the thousandth time what it all meant.
-Surely, it was all a code to shield the true meaning from prying eyes such as his own.
-But the initials, S.G., combined with the seal of the Chancellor, made it hard not to assume that the hurried-but-still-tidy handwriting could belong to none other than the Supreme Chancellor.
+For the thousandth time he guessed what it meant.
+Probably it was code to shield the true meaning from prying eyes.
+Like his.
+But the initials, S.G., combined with the seal of the Chancellor, made it hard not to assume that the hurried-but-still-tidy handwriting could belong to none other than the Supreme Chancellor herself.

-Every man, woman and child in all four kingdoms knew the tales about the Shield.
-The rider's bowels stirred with mixed excitement and dread.
+And there was the Shield.
+Every man, woman and child in all four kingdoms knew the tales about it.
+The rider's bowels stirred with excitement and dread.
 Maybe it's not code at all.
 Maybe the old legends are true.

-The glow of the stationhouse windows appeared through a break in the trees ahead, blazing like a beacon in the black night.
-It should have been comforting—something familiar in an alien sea—but instead, the sight re-kindled his dread.
+The glowing stationhouse windows blinked through a break in the trees, blazing like beacons in the colorless wilderness.
+It should have been comforting—something familiar in an alien sea—but instead, it only re-kindled his dread.

-Stepping up to the closed door, he straightened his back and sucked down a long, slow breath.
-Forging his face into a look of confidence, the rider knocked three times with firm knuckles.
+With the closed door in front of him, he straightened his back and sucked down a slow inhale.
+Forging his face into a look of confidence, the rider rapped the wood three times.

-Inside, a tall man rested with his feet propped on a low table.
-His greasy, shoulder-length hair hung messily over his eyes and his deeply stained fingers clutched a smoldering pipe to a bearded mouth.
-Smoke billowed like flowing runes from its wooden bowl.
-He wore the same insignia on his brown tunic as the rider.
-The winged foot of the Order.
+Inside, a ribald man lounged with his feet propped on a low table.
+His oily, shoulder-length hair formed a messy curtain over his eyes.
+Deeply stained fingers clutched a smoldering pipe, smoke billowing like flowing runes .
+He wore the same insignia on his brown tunic: the winged foot.

 "Where's the stationmaster?"